-The plan is also required to be prepared in consultation with the Office of Environment and Heritage (OEH) and Port Stephens Council (PSC).
+The plan is also required to be prepared in consultation with the Biodiversity Conservation Division (BCD) and Port Stephens Council (PSC).
 The plan was supplied to the OEH and PSC for review and comment, responses are included within Appendix 2.